AeroPress Brew Guide

 2) Grind size: fine table salt (coarser than espresso, finer than drip).
 Pour 15g of grinds into Aeropress.
 Place Aeropress over a vessel on top of scale.
 Zero your scale.

 3) Start timer.
-Pour 225g water into Aeropress, wetting all the coffee
+Pour 240g water into Aeropress, wetting all the coffee

 as quickly as possible.
-Stir once.
+Stir four circles - two clockwise, two counterclockwise.
 Insert plunger and pull up slightly to lock vacuum.

 [Ed. note] Avoid using the "inverted" Aeropress method if you want to keep the Aeropress tasting clean and from retaining coffee oils, especially in the rubber plunger.
 A clean brewing device equals a cleaner tasting cup of coffee, clean all your brewing devices frequently.
-Feel free to experiment with lower coffee dosages, lower brew temperatures and varying grind settings.
+Maintaining consistency when flipping the Aeropress is also difficult (it can also be messy!).---

 A nice video review and recipe below by Tim Wendelboe of Norway: